To download a free copy of Creative Commons for Educators and Librarians, click the image above or see the PDF file below.

 Lastly, is there anything else I should know before I use it?

-Thinking of issuing a Creative Commons license to your created material?
 Creative Commons' free, easy-to-use copyright licenses provide a simple and standardized way to give your permission to share and use your creative work on conditions of your choice.

 Creative Commons licenses provide a standardized way for authors and creators to grant the public permission to share and use their creative works.
 Creative Commons licenses mix and match the following elements: